openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-individual-openpgp-nist-bp-comp.md

 The composite ML-DSA + ECC schemes MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh].

-The algorithm-specific v6 signature parameters for ML-DSA + ECDSA signatures consists of:
+The algorithm-specific v6 signature parameters for ML-DSA + ECDSA signatures consist of:

  - A fixed-length octet string of the big-endian encoded ECDSA value `R`, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.